The IRS charges a penalty to encourage people to follow tax obligations.

 However, lack of funds can become a lack of criteria to pay the penalty under the reasonable cause.

-Here are some facts that can establish the Reasonable Cause
+Here are some facts that can establish a Reasonable Cause

 - What facts prevented you from filing your tax return?